 Too short a bench makes it harder, if not impossible, to plane longer stock.
 But again, too long is heavy, expensive, and harder to keep flat (can you see a trend here?).
 It is also impractical, unless you are Stretch Armstrong, as you can only plane as far as you can reach while sitting or kneeling.
 That said, you can (as you will see in Part 2) put a floor bench on saw horses (or your normal workbench) to use standing up to increase your reach, in which case a longer bench can help cover long stock prep too.

 Another consideration is perhaps unique to the Japanese atedai, namely whether or not to build the top with a slope.
 Some craftsmen prefer the bench to slope down towards the end they sit at for ease of planing, but I prefer a flat surface.
-It’s a better all-rounder, and it’s easy enough to jack up the far end temporarily if desired.
+It’s a better all-rounder, and it’s easy enough to prop up the far end temporarily if desired.

 To slow down any movement, I sealed all end grain surfaces (using Osmo End Grain sealer) on the completed workbench (top, legs, and stops).
 All of this combined (plus dovetailing the legs, as explained below) has worked well to stabilize the top, and movement has been minimal, although it’s always worth checking before any fine joinery task… little and often is a good idea for keeping a bench flat.

 The end grain sealing is all the finish I have applied to this bench.
 I left the top with the planed surface in order to keep it from becoming too slick.
-As I don’t use a lot of glue or finishes in my work, I didn’t apply anything else to the surface, but a light coat of oil can help things from sticking too much if needed, however.
+As I don’t use a lot of glue or finishes in my work, I didn’t apply anything else to the surface, but a light coat of oil can help things from sticking too much if needed.

 You can simply toe-nail, or similar, the legs in place if you wish, but the sliding dovetail helps to keep the board flat and is, IMHO, a much more elegant, long term, solution.
 It is not uncommon in Japan for these benches to be passed down from master to apprentice, so I built mine too with longevity in mind.
 Sliding dovetails can also help knock the bench down for storage or transport, if that is something that you will need.